Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: DP Estimation of the FRT -value p-value

-where $B(\cdot,\cdot)$ denotes the Beta function $B(x,y) = \Gamma(x)\Gamma(y)/\Gamma(x+y)$.
-Intuitively, this specification assumes that each group has its own baseline success rate and that the two groups are a priori independent.
-In particular, when taking $(\alpha_1,\beta_1)=(\alpha_0,\beta_0)=(1,1)$, it reduces to the discrete uniform prior \eqref{eq:prior_uniform}.
-Thus, the uniform prior can be viewed as a special case of this independent Beta-Binomial construction.
+where the Beta function $B(x,y) = \Gamma(x)\Gamma(y)/\Gamma(x+y)$.
+This specification assumes that each group has its own baseline success rate and that the two groups are a priori independent.
+In particular, when $(\alpha_1,\beta_1)=(\alpha_0,\beta_0)=(1,1)$, $\pi_{\mathrm{BB}}$ reduces to the discrete uniform prior \eqref{eq:prior_uniform}.
+Thus, the uniform prior can be viewed as a special case of this independent Beta-binomial construction.
+However, as \cite{DD2016} caution, the independent binomial specification is a convenient practice rather than an implication of Fisher's sharp null and the CRE design.